-Repayment terms for personal loans are typically two to seven years.
+Repayment terms for personal loans typically range from two to seven years.
 The shorter the loan term, the lower the interest rate offered by most lenders.
-But because you’ll be making fewer payments, you’ll also have a bigger monthly payment.
+But because you’ll be making fewer payments, you’ll also have a higher monthly payment.

 Choosing the loan term with the shortest repayment term and highest monthly payment you can afford can help you get a better interest rate and pay less in interest.

 Fees and total cost

 Although it’s easy to get fixated on interest rates and monthly payments, you should also keep a close eye on fees and total repayment costs.

 Review the federal Truth in Lending Act (TILA) disclosure provided by your lender.
 When comparing loans, these two numbers in the disclosure are typically helpful: